 - Investigate the origins of Martian moons and water in the primordial solar system

-- Investigate suitable areas for a future Martian base
+- Investigate suitable areas for a base for future crewed Mars mission

 STUDY ON BROAD

 The Moon has only one-sixth the gravity of the Earth.
 The lunar terrain is full of craters, cliffs, and hills, and the environment is an ultrahigh vacuum exposed to high levels radiation and extreme temperatures.